Mitsubishi 380: TMR 380

 Team Mitsubishi Ralliart (TMR) is an independent motorsport outfit that has also been affiliated with Mitsubishi Motors Australia to market higher performance model variants of the standard Mitsubishi range (in the same mould as FPV, HSV and TRD for Ford, Holden and Toyota Australia, respectively).
 In 2008, TMR produced the TMR380, a performance-enhanced version of the Series III 380 VRX model on which it was based.
 It was powered by a supercharged version of the standard 3.8-litre V6 engine, now producing 230 kW and 442 Nm.
 The car was claimed to take six seconds over the 0–100 km/h sprint and was sold exclusively painted in TMR Red with a full body kit, 19-inch chrome alloy wheels and twin chrome exhaust tips.
-Its retail price was A$56,990, lower than its direct rival, the TRD Aurion).
+Its retail price was A$56,990, lower than its direct rival, the TRD Aurion.
 In total, 15 units had already been assembled at TMR's Dandenong facilities with another five on the way from Adelaide for conversion, when Mitsubishi Motors Australia announced the end of local production.
 All 20 models are individually numbered.

+Safety

 Production and sales

 As a consequence of the first DB series selling in fewer numbers than expected, on 20 January 2006, Mitsubishi Australia announced that voluntary redundancies would be offered to 250 production employees to bring production in line with customer demand.
 In March 2006 the manufacturing plant closed for three weeks.
 Apart from launching limited editions (essentially base models with greater equipment levels), Mitsubishi took the drastic steps of applying significant price reductions for both the Series II and Series III.

 While the 380 was exported to other countries in small numbers, in the interest of salvaging local production, Mitsubishi Australia had also entered into negotiations with Proton of Malaysia over the possibility for a large export program.
 Under this program, a rebadged 380 would have replaced the Proton Perdana executive model, however, this deal never succeeded.

 On 5 February 2008 Mitsubishi Motors Australia announced that the Clovelly Park plant would be shut down on 31 March, and Mitsubishi would pursue a "full import strategy" for the Australian market due to unviable 380 sales.
 The last 380 sedan (a silver Platinum Limited Edition, body number 32044) left the production line on 27 March 2008.
 The car was auctioned in late April 2008, with the $100,000 final price being donated to charities chosen in consultation with the winning bidder, John Hughes Group, a car dealership based in the suburb of Victoria Park, Western Australia.
 The similar second to last vehicle is exhibited at the Birdwood Motor Museum.

 In October 2009, the president of Mitsubishi Motors, Osamu Masuko revealed in hindsight that it "was good that we closed the plant in March 2008 because this was the time the economy was still good and employees could find reemployment."